How to visit the Uluwatu beaches

 Drone shot Padang Padang beach – Best Uluwatu beaches

 Thomas beach is one of the most undiscovered and underrated Bali beaches.
-The beautiful 200-meter stretch of soft white sand, rolling turquoise waves covering a crystal-clear reef of aqua blue water and the colourful beach umbrellas makes it the perfect tropical beach getaway.
+The beautiful 200-meter long soft white sand beach and turquoise water makes it the perfect tropical beach getaway.

 How to get to Thomas beach